Sukhmani252/Virtual-Internship-Codebasics/README.md

 - Which purchase locations have the highest and lowest average taste experience ratings?
 - Which brand is most preferred among respondents aged 19–30?
 - What is the average taste experience rating across all brands?

+Task 3: Python Automation

+Consolidate monthly revenue data from the provided month-wise Excel files and automate its import into a MySQL database using Python.

+*Created a Python script to read and consolidate the month-wise revenue files and load the combined data into a structured MySQL table.
+Tested the script with multiple monthly files to ensure accurate data import.*